 Access your monitoring environment from your desktop browser.

-From the user menu on the menu bar, select Receive alerts via mobile app, to enter the connect page.
+In the user menu, select Receive alerts via mobile app, to enter the connect page.

 Install the mobile app on your mobile through the iOS App Store or Google Play.

 Connect your mobile app to your monitoring environment.
 There are two ways to do this, either via a QR code or via an email link.

 Connect via a QR code

 Use a QR reader app of your choice on the mobile phone to scan the QR code provided on the connect page, after selecting the operating system of your mobile phone from the drop list.
 Once the OR code is scanned, a message appears at the top of your mobile screen (Open in Dynatrace).
 Tap this message and your monitoring environment will be added to the Dynatrace mobile app for real-time notifications.

 Enter your email address and click Send the link by email.
 Access your email from your mobile phone and click the link that you'll receive.
 This link will take you to your monitoring environment on your mobile phone.
 Subsequently, select Click on the link to connect your app with this environment to add your monitoring environment to the Dynatrace mobile app for real-time notification.

 Note: Once your environment is successfully connected, you’ll see your Dynatrace Managed environment listed with the other environments you’ve connected with your app.